 Criminology Level 3 Diploma

-Level 3 Applied Diploma
+Level 3 Applied Courses

 Please note; may be required to pay course costs towards your study on this course.
-Click here for a full list of Course Costs
+Please click here for a full list of 2020 Course Costs.

 You will understand how crime reporting affects the public perception of criminality.
-You will then go on to realise how campaigns are used to elicit change and then plan a campaign for change relating to crime.
+You will realise how campaigns are used to elicit change and plan and design a campaign for change relating to crime.
 You will understand social constructions, theories and causes of criminality and a knowledge of the causes of policy change.

 Understand the process of criminal investigations, the prosecution of suspects, and how to review criminal cases.
-You will learn about the different processes of the criminal justice system and the role of punishment and social control measures in England & Wales.
+You will learn about different processes of the criminal justice system and the role of punishment and social control measures in the UK.